 By the way, QuinStreet also owns Internet.com which they bought from WebMediaBrands, Inc. in 2009 for $18 million.

-Cars.com could potentially be the costliest domain name in the world.
+Cars.com is the costliest domain name in the world.
 As per the papers filed and submitted to the US Government, Cars.com is valued at $872 million.
 The entire company, now owned by Gannett Company, Inc., is worth $2.5 billion!

 Apple gets 30% share of each app sold on the App Store.
 The rest goes to the developer. [more...]